sara-nl/clouddocs/tutorial/index.markdown

 For this workshop you will need:

-* A computer with Internet access (UvA provides WiFi via eduroam)
+* A computer with Internet access
 * A browser (Chrome or Firefox will do nicely)
 * An SSH client
   * _Linux and Mac users:_ don't have to install anything.
 The SSH client is on board, try "ssh" in a [terminal](http://askubuntu.com/questions/38162/what-is-a-terminal-and-how-do-i-open-and-use-it).